 But not everyone agrees.
 Back at in the stacks, reach for The Complete Encylopedia of Ice Hockey, a venerable old tome compiled by Zander Hollander and Hal Bock in 1970, and you’ll find Conacher’s date of bath given as December 10, a Friday.
 Another voluminous online source, hockeydb.com, concurs.

-Another click will find you a third possibility: the Conacher file at the Society for International Hockey Research has it that the man they’d come to call the Big Bomber was in fact a Thursday’s child, made his worldly debut on December 9, 1909.
+Yet another click will find you a third possibility: the Conacher file at the Society for International Hockey Research has it that the man they’d come to call the Big Bomber was in fact a Thursday’s child, having made his worldly debut on December 9, 1909.
 (I’m a member of SIHR, so if you’re not, you’ll have to trust me on this — or else take out a membership.)

 December 20, 10, 9: which is it, then?